 Some of you are looking for a money market account that will earn higher rates but leave your cash more accessible than in a savings account.
 Unfortunately, HSBC doesn’t offer money market accounts.

 If you’re looking for a low-money-down money market account, try Discover, Member FDIC.
-Its rate is at .99% APY for balances under $100,000, and the account doesn’t require a minimum deposit.
+Its rate is at .80% APY for balances under $100,000, and the account requires a $2,500 minimum deposit.
 There are also no monthly service fees.

 HSBC’s Direct CDs offer a competitive rate of 0.75% for a 6-month term.
 Once your CD matures, there are several courses of action you can take.
 You can renew, with or without adding money, or you can renew for another term with a different CD.
 A 6-month CD with HSBC could be an excellent option for anyone looking for a short-term investment.

 HSBC IRA accounts